People Buying Lottery Tickets Will Typically Fall Into One Of These Ten Categories

 The Kid That Just Turned 18: Every adult was this guy once.

 The Dutiful Taxpayer: The state knows of this veritable certainty: its citizens would rather pay for a lottery ticket than pay their taxes.
-If the state can make $0.30 off each $1 ticket by offering a state-run lottery, it can make a lot more money than it can by levying a 30% tax on something.
+If the state can make 30 cents off each $1 ticket by offering a state-run lottery, it can make a lot more money than it can by levying a 30 percent tax on something.
 Lotteries generate key state revenue, and are a lot more enticing than paying taxes.

 The Dreamer: For this type of lottery player, the ticket doesn’t represent a chance to win as much as it represents a fantasy.
 Having that ticket in hand with the potential to win life-changing money gives The Dreamer an opportunity to imagine all of the cool things that they will do with their potential winnings, and $1 is a small price to pay for a special trip to Fantasyland.